Hardwire, LLC Executive Leadership

 Chief Financial Officer

-Ryan Wendell joined Hardwire in 2005 and is responsible for the day-to-day finances and human resources for the company.
+Ryan Wendell joined Hardwire in 2005 and is responsible for all finance and accounting and human resources for the company.

-Starting as an intern from Salisbury University, Ryan has worked his way up the ranks at Hardwire, taking over multiple roles over the last decade.
+Starting as an intern from Salisbury University, Ryan has worked his way up the ranks at Hardwire, taking over multiple roles over the last two decades.

-Wendell is responsible for all of Hardwire's financial accounts, accounting systems, employee benefit programs, and hiring duties.
+Wendell is responsible for all of Hardwire's financial accounts, accounting systems, employee benefit programs, hiring duties, and government contract administration.
 Ryan, with the Hardwire management team, administers and oversees development and execution of Hardwire policies and procedures.
-Wendell also provides manufacturing, quality and inventory management, and customer support for military, law enforcement, and retail customers.
+Wendell also provides manufacturing, supplier and inventory management, and customer support for military, law enforcement, and retail customers.

 He earned a Bachelor of Science in Business Management from Salisbury University.